 The most comprehensive effort to collate data across agencies was undertaken by the Children's Commissioner for England (2015): this report estimated that only 1 in 8 victims of CSA come to the attention of the authorities.
 ONS (2016a) found that 74% of adults reporting penetrative offences in childhood did not tell anyone about this at the time, and in only 7% of cases were the police told.
-The most common reason for not telling anyone was embarrassment or humiliation (48%) followed by fearing they would not be believed (38%).
+The most common reason for not telling anyone was embarrassment or humiliation (48%), followed by fearing they would not be believed (38%).

-This situation has been made more complex within police data by the dramatic increases in non-recent cases being reported; around a fifth of reports of sexual offences in 2015/6 (ONS, 2017).
+This situation has been made more complex within police data by the dramatic increases in nonrecent cases being reported; these have more than tripled in the last five years for sexual offences overall (ONS, 2018).

 The EU Fundamental Rights Agency recently noted the risk of sexual exploitation and abuse for child refugees.
-Evidence of both appear in the agency's monthly reports, but this is yet to be monitored systematically.
+Evidence of both appears in the agency's monthly reports, but this is yet to be monitored systematically.